DemaciaLarz/TDQN-in-keras/README.md

 * the CSV file is Powercell data up until 2020-09-25.

 ### 5 Results
 On **gold**, the first results that came in are [these](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/results_1_gold.html).
 What really made the difference from flat to actual learning were a proper implementation of the X2 state, and a reward clipping procedure.
-See more about this in the TDQN implementation notes [here]().
+See more about this in the TDQN implementation notes below.

 You can follow the training of a gold model [here](http://htmlpreview.github.io/?https://github.com/DemaciaLarz/trading-hydro/blob/main/notebooks/htmls/training_1_gold.html).